azohra/cruller/lib/bdd/README.md

 yarn cruller:run
 ```

-This would open up the chrome and run the tests outlined in the example feature files and would generate a report with the name as per the `reportName` config in `package.json` under the `bdd/reports` folder.
+This would open up chrome and run the tests outlined in the example feature files and would generate a report with the name as per the `reportName` config in `package.json` under the `bdd/reports` folder.

 ### Specifying Report Name